lowitea/gitlobster/README.RU.md

           Enable download by ssh instead of http.
 An authorized ssh key is required [env: GTLBSTR_DOWNLOAD_SSH=] --upload-ssh
           Enable upload by ssh instead of http.
-An authorized ssh key is required [env: GTLBSTR_UPLOAD_SSH=] --disable-hierarchy
+An authorized ssh key is required [env: GTLBSTR_UPLOAD_SSH=] --download-force-http
+          Force download repositories by insecure protocol.
+Does not work with the download_ssh flag [env: GTLBSTR_DOWNLOAD_FORCE_HTTP=]
+      --download-force-https
+          Force download repositories by secure protocol.
+Does not work with the download_ssh flag [env: GTLBSTR_DOWNLOAD_FORCE_HTTPS=]
+      --upload-force-http
+          Force upload repositories by insecure protocol.
+Does not work with the upload_ssh flag [env: GTLBSTR_UPLOAD_FORCE_HTTP=]
+      --upload-force-https
+          Force upload repositories by secure protocol.
+Does not work with the upload_ssh flag [env: GTLBSTR_UPLOAD_FORCE_HTTPS=]
+      --disable-hierarchy
           Disable saving the directory hierarchy [env: GTLBSTR_DISABLE_HIERARCHY=] --clear-dst